|Urhobo Historical Societ|

 Given the above background, how came the non-registered Ijaw allegedly occupied Itsekiri Communities and produced massive votes thereby returning refugee Itsekiri members into both the National Assembly and the Delta State House of Assembly in the past general elections since 1998?

-elections held in the Itsekiri communities allegedly occupied by the
+the elections held in the Itsekiri communities allegedly occupied by the

-refugees?
+Itsekiri truly refugees?
 Can refugees be voters?
 Can you register in

 If the Ijaw without voting right are occupying the Itsekiri Communities, then the elections of the Itsekiri remain a monumental fraud.
 Of truth, the Ijaw are only in the Ijaw Communities disenfranchised and did not vote, yet election results were declared upon them; which again is a monumental fraud.